 I as a letter grade indicates incomplete completion of course requirements; thus an "I" is not a satisfactory completion and will not allow a student to progress to the next course level.
 An "I" is only awarded under extenuating circumstances.
-An "I" typically is used to signify that an instructor has granted permission to a student to complete work or that the Dean of Instruction has approved the student take his/her final examination late.
-Other circumstances as approved by the instructor and/or Dean of Instruction may be granted.
+An "I" typically is used to signify that an instructor has granted permission to a student to complete work or that the Campus Dean or designee has approved the student take his/her final examination late.
+Other circumstances as approved by the instructor and/or Campus Dean or designee may be granted.
+The student must be aware that he is not to sign up for the course again, but to see the instructor promptly and complete the course.